Course

 Ask yourself...

-1. What is a preconception care visit?
+1. What is the difference between preconception health care and prenatal care?

 Preconception vs. Prenatal Care

-The goal of preconception care is getting the body healthy, addressing chronic diseases, assessing the need for immunizations, reviewing the effects of medications on pregnancy, and addressing any other underlying issues to improve outcomes prior to pregnancy (12).
+The goal of preconception care is getting the body healthy, addressing chronic diseases, assessing the need for immunizations, reviewing the effects of medications on pregnancy, and addressing any other underlying issues to improve outcomes prior to pregnancy (10).

 Once a woman becomes pregnant, she will then receive prenatal care.
-Getting early and regular checkups throughout pregnancy will improve the chances of having a healthy pregnancy and promote a healthy birth (32).
-Prenatal care involves monitoring the patient and baby, which includes routine testing and frequent visits to a provider throughout the pregnancy; prenatal care will continue until the patient delivers (29).
+Getting early and regular checkups throughout pregnancy will improve the chances of having a healthy pregnancy and promote a healthy birth (24).
+Prenatal care involves monitoring the patient and baby, which includes routine testing and frequent visits to a provider throughout the pregnancy; prenatal care will continue until the patient delivers (24).

 Quiz Questions